italiangrid/storm/release-notes/storm-dynamic-info-provider/1.8.1/index.md

 5. The name of the shares matches the corresponding space token.

-Check the [How-To][how-to-json-report] documentation section to learn how to configure StoRM to share the JSON report.
+Check the [How-To][how-to-json-report] documentation section to learn how to configure StoRM to share the JSON storage report.

 This release also allows to specify multiple WebDAV endpoints by using the new YAIM variable `STORM_WEBDAV_POOL_LIST`, as a comma separated list.